Soviet cruiser Admiral Isachenkov: Design

 Admiral Isachenkov was the seventh ship of the class of ten Project 1134A Berkut A (NATO reporting name 'Kresta II'-class) cruisers, designed by Vasily Anikeyev.
-The class were designated as large anti-submarine ships (Russian: Большой Противолодочный Корабль, BPK) in accordance with their primary mission of countering NATO ballistic missile submarines, particularly the United States Navy fleet of Polaris-equipped submarines.
+The class was designated as large anti-submarine ships (Russian: Большой Противолодочный Корабль, BPK) in accordance with their primary mission of countering NATO ballistic missile submarines, particularly the United States Navy fleet of Polaris-equipped submarines.
 However, before the ships began to be built, commander-in-chief of the Soviet Navy Admiral Sergey Gorshkov changed the role of the ships to that of destroying NATO attack submarines to allow Soviet Project 667A Navaga (NATO reporting name 'Yankee'-class) ballistic missile submarines to reach the central Atlantic and Pacific, from where the latter could launch their comparatively short-ranged ballistic missiles against targets in the United States.

 Admiral Isachenkov was 156.5 m long overall with a beam of 17.2 m and a draught of 5.96 m.
 Displacement was 5640 t standard and 7575 t full load.
 The ship's complement was 343 officers and ratings.
 A hangar was fitted aft capable of handling a single Kamov Ka-25 (NATO reporting name 'Hormone-A') helicopter.

-Admiral Isachenkov was propelled by two TV-12-1 geared steam turbines each powered by four high pressure boilers, with the forward engine room powering the port screw and the aft the starboard.
+Admiral Isachenkov was propelled by two TV-12-1 geared steam turbines each powered by four high-pressure boilers, with the forward engine room powering the port screw and the aft the starboard.
 Total power was 91000 shp, giving a maximum speed of 34 kn.
 The ship had a range of 5,200 nmi at 18 kn and 1755 nmi at 32 kn.